They said it couldn't be done

 So they did something radical: they merged everything.
 Not a loose consortium.
 A real company with shared R&D, shared manufacturing, one mission.
 A coordinated public-private partnership that bootstrapped a product and focused relentlessly on market strategy.

 The result?
-Airbus went from 0% to 50% of the global commercial aircraft market.
-130,000 employees.
-Revenue exceeding Boeing's.
-A $100B+ enterprise.
-As Tan, Jackson, Berjon & Coyle argue: the playbook exists.
+Airbus went from 0% to roughly 50% of the global commercial aircraft market.[3]
+Over 150,000 employees.[4]
+Deliveries and profitability far exceeding Boeing's.[5]
+A ~$160B enterprise.[6]
+As Tan, Jackson, Berjon & Coyle argue: the playbook exists.[7]

 Four problems, one solution

-Middle powers face four interlocking failures: scale (no single nation can match US compute), limited domestic markets (too small to sustain a frontier lab), foreign capture (ChatGPT holds 79.8% of consumer chatbots globally; Mistral's Le Chat has <4% even in France), and fragmented sovereignty (dozens of national AI strategies pulling in different directions).
+Middle powers face four interlocking failures: scale (no single nation can match US compute), limited domestic markets (too small to sustain a frontier lab), foreign capture (ChatGPT drives ~80% of chatbot referral traffic globally;[1] Mistral's Le Chat doesn't register on tracking even in France[2]), and fragmented sovereignty (dozens of national AI strategies pulling in different directions).

-But across Canada, France, Germany, Japan, Singapore, South Korea, Spain, Sweden, Switzerland, and the UK are extraordinary AI companies — private champions like Mistral and Cohere, public labs like BSC and RIKEN, and coalitions like New Nordics AI.
+But across Canada, France, Germany, Japan, the Netherlands, Singapore, South Korea, Spain, Sweden, Switzerland, and the UK are extraordinary AI companies — private champions like Mistral and Cohere, public labs like BSC and RIKEN, and coalitions like New Nordics AI.
 Each world-class in a specific domain.
+(Note: ASML, a publicly traded global company, is an upstream dependency for all AI chip production, not a company that could be directly merged.)

 What if they formed a Public AI Company?
 Not a loose consortium, but a real entity — with shared compute, shared R&D, and a market strategy.
-Assemble the Megazord below and find out.
+Assemble the entity below and find out.